solo-io/service-mesh-for-less-blog/README.md

 From a baseline monthly cost of $5475 for our 50 namespace workload

-- LinkerD and Istio Sidecar can add up to **36%** increase in infrastructure costs
+- Linkerd and Istio's sidecar data plane mode can add up to **36%** increase in infrastructure costs
-- L4 Istio Ambient incurs additional cost of **5%** but is still much lower than the sidecar approach
+- Istio's ambient data plane mode (L4 only) incurs additional cost of **5%** - substantially lower than using sidecars!
-- Istio Ambient with Waypoint Proxy (configured to be highly available) for the full L4/L7 feature set is much lower at **+15%** increase in cost
+- Istio's ambient mode with waypoint proxies (configured to be highly available) for the full L4/L7 feature set is also lower at a **15%** increase in cost

 From a baseline performance of `1.5ms` - `2.1ms`

-- LinkerD: adds `2.6ms` - `4.4ms` of round trip latency for L4 mTLS
+- Linkerd: adds `2.6ms` - `4.4ms` of round trip latency for L4 mTLS
-- Istio Sidecar Mode: adds `4.5ms` - `8.7ms` of round trip latency for  L4/L7 mTLS + L7 features
+- Istio in sidecar mode: adds `4.5ms` - `8.7ms` of round trip latency for  L4/L7 mTLS + L7 features
-- Istio Ambient Mode: adds `0.9ms` - `1.2ms` of round trip latency for L4 mTLS only
+- Istio in ambient mode: adds `0.9ms` - `1.2ms` of round trip latency for L4 mTLS only
-- Istio Ambient Mode: adds `0.9ms` - `1.8ms` of round trip latency for L4 mTLS + L4 mutual auth
+- Istio in ambient mode: adds `0.9ms` - `1.8ms` of round trip latency for L4 mTLS + L4 mutual auth
-- Istio Ambient Mode with Waypoint Proxy: adds `2.6ms` - `7.8ms` of round trip latency for L4/L7 mTLS + L4/L7 mutual auth
+- Istio in ambient mode with waypoint proxies: adds `2.6ms` - `7.8ms` of round trip latency for L4/L7 mTLS + L4/L7 mutual auth

 ![percentage-improvement-equation](.images/percentage-improvement-equation-1.png)